 A brief introduction to this course will deal with the secretion of milk and the factors which may influence the quantity and quality of milk secreted.
-The major part of the course will deal with composition of milk, testing of butter fat in milk and cream, fermentation of milk and its products and their control, butter and cheese making, and general problems of sanitation in the care and management of dairy products.
+The major part of the course will deal with composition of mik, testing of butter fat in milk and cream, and cheese making, and general problems of sanitation in the care and management of dairy products.